everit-org/cache-lru-ecm/README.md

 ## Component

-The module contains one Declarative Services component.
+The module contains an ECM component.
 The component can be instantiated multiple times via Configuration Admin.
 The component registers three OSGi services:
  - __java.util.Map__